jamesbriggs/mysql-trigger-logger/README.md

 2. The scripts can be run as a non-privileged OS user and made read-only to that user to make the database password private or ...
 3. You can move the login details to `/etc/notify-trigger-logger.ini` to centralize credentials.
 4. A limited-privilege MySQL database user can be created with `GRANT SELECT, UPDATE on debug_log to 'debug_log'@'127.0.0.1';`
-5. The email alerts send raw SQL statements, so those could contain PII or PHI which could be excluded or masked.
+5. The default email alerts contain raw SQL statements, which could contain PII or PHI.
+You may want to omit or mask the queries for compliance reasons.
+6. If HTML can be injected from an end-user, then you should use the Perl or Python scripts and escape the query text. bash scripts are impractical to harden against unknown input strings.

 ## Notes